-Phone: (570) 675-9266
+Phone: (570) 675-9122

-The EET program also articulates with Pennsylvania Department of Education-approved Tech Prep programs.
+The BSEET program also articulates with Pennsylvania Department of Education-approved Tech Prep programs.
 Secondary students who have graduated from a program covered by a signed Penn State Articulation Agreement may be eligible for special admission procedures and/or advanced placement.

 The BSEET program objectives are to produce graduates who, during the first few years of professional practice will be able to perform the following functions or activities at a level appropriate to their baccalaureate degree: